Sound system (Jamaican): History

 The sound system concept first became popular in the 1940s, in the parish of Kingston.
 DJs would load up a truck with a generator, turntables, and huge speakers and set up street parties.
 Tom the Great Sebastian, founded by Chinese-Jamaican businessman Tom Wong, was the first commercially successful sound system and influenced many sound systems that came later.
-In the beginning, the DJs played American rhythm and blues music, but as time progressed and more local music was created, the sound migrated to a local flavour.
+In the beginning, the DJs played American rhythm and blues music, but as time progressed and more local music was created, and the sound migrated to a local flavour.
 The sound system remained successful when the conservative, BBC-modeled Jamaican establishment radio refused to play the people's music, while DJs could play whatever they wanted and favored local sounds such as reggae.
 Sound systems were big business, and were one of the few sure ways to make money in the unstable economy of the area.
 The promoter or DJ made profits by charging admission and selling food and alcohol with often thousands of people in attendance.

 By the mid-1950s, the sound system was more popular at parties than live musicians, and by the second half of the decade, custom-built systems began to appear from the workshops of specialists such as Hedley Jones, who constructed wardrobe-sized speaker cabinets that he called "House[s] of Joy".
 It was also around this time that Jamaica's first superstar DJ and MC, Count Machuki, rose to prominence.
-As time progressed, sound systems became louder—capable of playing bass frequencies at 30,000 watts or more, with similar wattage attainable at the mid-range and high frequencies—and far more complex than their predecessors.
+As time progressed, sound systems became louder—capable of delivering bass at power levels of 30,000 watts or more, with similar wattage attainable at the mid-range and high frequencies—and far more complex than their predecessors.
 Competition between these sound systems was fierce, and eventually three DJs emerged as the stars of the scene: Clement "Coxsone" Dodd, Duke Reid and King Edwards.
 Besides the DJ, who rapped over the music, there was also a selector, who selected the music/rhythm tracks.